SinaHonari/SinaHonari.github.io/hobbies.md

 -----------------------------

-• **Painting:** Practical painting experience with water color, oil on canvas, sketching and pencil colors for more than 10 years – participated in a group exhibition in 2008 - [Sample Paintings](https://www.flickr.com/photos/143175424@N05/albums/72157672068948112).
+• **Painting:** Practical painting experience with water color, oil on canvas, sketching and pencil colors for more than 10 years – participated in a group exhibition in 2008 - [More Sample Paintings](https://www.flickr.com/photos/143175424@N05/albums/72157672068948112).
 <p align="center">
   <img src="Images/cafe_med.jpg" width="300"/>
 </p>